rails-inspire-django/django-turbo-helper/doc/source/main.rst

 The model-based classes automatically set the target DOM ID based on the model.
 The pattern for **TurboStreamCreateView** is *form-<model_name>* and for **TurboStreamUpdateView** *form-<model-name>-<pk>*.
 You can override this by setting the *target* attribute explicitly or overriding the *get_turbo_stream_target* method.

-A further point re: forms: Turbo processes forms using the FormData API and only includes inputs with a value.
+A final point re: forms: Turbo processes forms using the FormData API and only includes inputs with a value.
 This means all buttons, inputs etc. must have a value.
 For example suppose you have a button like this:

 .. code-block:: html